List of Gunsmith Cats characters: Edward Haints

 A senator in the Illinois General Assembly, Edward Haints is running for mayor of Chicago.
 His campaign style has him wrapping himself in an "All American" theme, which favors heavily on protecting the city's citizens by instituting stricter gun-access laws.

 In truth, Haints runs one of the biggest gun-running operations in the state, and the strict gun laws he plans to enact will enable him to raise the prices of his own illicit operations.
 When Bill Collins gets a little too close with his investigations, he asks his friend and partner George Black to hire Natasha Radinov to kill the witnesses and derail the investigation.
 However, Haints also hires Radinov to kill Black as well, mostly to keep the profits of his gun-running to himself.

-However, Roy Coleman's partner disguises herself as Radinov and has Becky Farra videotape a meeting between her and Haints, exposing Haints' plot.
+However, Roy Coleman's partner disguises herself as Radinov and has Becky Farrah videotape a meeting between her and Haints, exposing Haints' plot.